ArmyIM/ArmyTheme/armytheme/README.md

 # Army Theme

-Custom theme for the Australia Army to be used in the GovCMS Drupal distribution.
+Custom theme for the Australian Army to be used in the GovCMS Drupal distribution.

 ## Credits